Hackberry Canyon Rock Climbing

 Yet another Grand Staircase adventure!
-In the upper section of the canyon are vast and wide canyon walls generally consisting of magnificent colors and soft rock.
-Though there is a spindly 60 ft. spire about a mile down from the parking area .
-There looks like at least two options up this little project.
+In the upper section of the canyon are vast and wide canyon walls generally consisting of magnificent colors and soft rock mostly.
+The exception is the "Code Sentry".
+This 60 ft. spire is about a mile down from the parking area.
 In the lower section, especially the first mile or so, the narrow 250 foot red patina walls are sufficiently cemented together enough to climb on.
 This area appears to be in the Navajo, Keyenta, Chinle and Moenave Formations respectively as you move up canyon.
 The beginning of the canyon is the better rock because it is in the Navajo Formation.
 With plenty of yet unclimbed faces, cracks, dihedrals, and even a tower (see the route "Code Walker") to generate sweaty palms and a gaping jaw for anyone with an eye for climbing, this is worth the drive!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hackberry Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hackberry Canyon:

 Featured Route For Hackberry Canyon